Check out v4 of the Fauna CLI

 NullDoc

-A marker used to indicate that a document doesn’t exist or is inaccessible.
 Testing a NullDoc against a value of null returns true.
 NullDoc is returned by the byId() or byName() queries and by links from another doc (id or coll) when the linked document doesn’t exist or is inaccessible.
-The Doc part of the type name is a collection name.

-The following lists the NullDoc types:
+The following lists NullDoc types for system collections:

 NullDoc type Description Value